CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 {{< img src = "/images/cumulus-linux/mlag-two-pair.png" >}}

 In the above example, leaf01 and leaf02 are also MLAG peer switches and present a two-port bond from a single logical system to spine01 and spine02. spine01 and spine02 do the same as far as leaf01 and leaf02 are concerned.
-For a switch-to-switch MLAG configuration, each switch pair must have a unique system MAC address.
-In the example, leaf01 and leaf02 each have the same system MAC address.
-Switch pair spine01 and spine02 each have the same system MAC address; however, it is a different system MAC address than the one used by the switch pair leaf01 and leaf02.

 ### LACP and Dual-connected Links